enesozmen/sample-web/README.md

 - Chrome and Firebox browsers
 ## Execution

-You can use your ide to run tests one by one.
+You can use your ide to run tests one by one and get allure reports.
 The Chrome browser is selected as default browser.

-If you want to execute cross browser tests and get allure reports , you should use simple maven commands.
-This command will execute your tests and creates allure-reports folder at project's root directory.
+If you want to execute cross browser tests and get allure reports , you should use below maven commands.
+This command will execute your tests and creates allure-reports folder at project 's root directory.

 ```bash
 mvn test